AllenNeuralDynamics/aind-data-schema/CONTRIBUTING.md

   ```
   isort .
   ```
+**NOTE**: Please note that these linters are automatically run in github actions when a PR is opened.
+These linters must pass for a PR to merge.

+## Documentation and Style Guide
+Documentation is required for contributing to this project.
+We have settled on using Numpy's conventions as a default: [Numpy docstring standards](https://numpydoc.readthedocs.io/en/latest/format.html)

 ## Pull Requests
 For internal members, please create a branch.
 For external members, please fork the repo and open a pull request from the fork.
 We'll primarily use [Angular](https://github.com/angular/angular/blob/main/CONTRIBUTING.md#commit) style for commit messages.
 Roughly, they should follow the pattern:
 ```